mulder21c/adg/pages/knowledge/keyboard-only/browsing-websites/README.md

 After a while of reading, you usually have to adjust the scrolling of the page:

-- To scroll the viewport down, up, left, or right, use the respective arrow keys.
+- To scroll the viewport down, up, left, or right, use the respective 방향 키s.
-- When tabbing through a page (see below), the viewport is scrolled automatically to the currently focused element, so using the arrow keys often is not necessary.
+- When tabbing through a page (see below), the viewport is scrolled automatically to the currently focused element, so using the 방향 키s often is not necessary.

 ## Interacting with a website